7 Hormones That Make You Fat (And What YOU Can Do About It)

 Stay hydrated: Studies show staying well-hydrated increases fat-burning.
 Though the standard “wisdom” of getting 8 glasses of water a day is not necessarily true, you should drink several glasses of liquid.
 If you don’t like plain water, add a spritz of lemon to it.
 Or, drink green tea.

-Isn’t it Time to Get SANE?
+Isn’t it time to go SANE?

 Eating SANEly and living a SANEr lifestyle will regulate your hormones and lower your setpoint weight.
 You’ll burn fat and lose weight easily.
 How awesome is that?